Developing an Effective Lesson Plan

-You may want to ask students to pair share or to share out something they learned that period, or to provide an example of the concept taught.
+You may want to ask students to pair-share or to share out something they learned that period, or provide an example of the concept taught.
 Keep it short and sweet.

 Example: “Today we learned about metaphors and similes.
 Tell your partner one example of a simile and one example of a metaphor.”

 7. Demonstration of Learning (Quick Assessment)

-The D.O.L. should always be completed independently, without any teacher assistance.
-It should take most students no longer than five minutes to complete, and can be a simple written assignment.
+The D.O.L. should always be completed independently without any teacher assistance.
+It should take most students no longer than five to ten minutes to complete and can be a simple written assignment.
 Some teachers call it an “exit ticket" to indicate that students must complete it before they exit the classroom.